7 Tips for a Sharper Mind

 The total brain area consists of 21 parts, including the spinal cord and skull.

-Brain development begins in the womb and continues at least until the age of 25.
+The development of the brain begins in the womb and continues at least until the 25th year of life.

 When a child reaches puberty, such changes occur in the brain that a teenager's behaviour can be radically different.
 Teenage brains are temporarily out of balance because the emotional brain areas develop earlier than the rational brain areas, and the emotional part can no longer keep up with the rational part.